MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-tutorial.md

 ## Prerequisites

-* Before you begin, you need a workspace with a Fabric capacity.
+Before you begin, you need a workspace with a Fabric capacity.
 You can learn about Fabric workspaces in the [Workspaces](../../get-started/workspaces.md) article.
 If you don't have Fabric, you're prompted to start a trial.

 ## Create a sample activator

 Start by opening Fabric in your browser.

 1. From the nav pane, select **Create** > **Activator**.
+If you don't see **Create**, select the ellipses(...) to display more options.

     :::image type="content" source="media/activator-tutorial/activator-create.png" alt-text="Screenshot showing the left navigation pane with Create selected.":::